-- Position questions in a understandable way for the target user
+Position questions in a simple way

 Don’t lead them on

 The way you word the question can skew your test participant’s responses.
 Be careful to keep your questions neutral and non-biased.

-Bad example: How much do you love this app?
+Bad example: “How much do you love this app?”

 Ask one question at a time

 In general people are doing this in their spare time for a small incentive.
 Make it quick, effective, interesting and tailored to them to keep answers candid and engaged.

-- Prioritize questions at hand
+Prioritize questions at hand

 Take a deep look at your questions, are they all necessary?
 Are you asking the same questions but in a different way?
 Do’t be afraid to cut content if it allows the user to engage quicker.

-4. Test Before you Launch
+3. Test Before you Launch

-- Run a simple pilot study to check for errors
+Run a simple pilot study to check for errors

 It’s always a good idea to test before launch to scan for inefficiencies.
 Send it to a couple workmates to get their eyes and opinions on it.
 Make sure you recruit to include the first participant as a pilot study to gauge quality of the study itself.
 Make following changes if needed before you officially launch the study, otherwise all relative data received could be flawed and disregarded.